hmorgado/scripts/README.md

 # scripts
 List of scripts in this repo:
-- disable-xhc0.sh (Disable devices from waking up the system right after suspended.
+- disable-xhc0.sh - Disable devices from waking up the system right after suspended